-FoundationOne CDx
+FoundationOne® CDx (F1CDx)

-FoundationOne CDx (F1CDx) is an FDA-approved panel that is used as a companion diagnostic test to help identify individuals who might benefit from treatment in accordance with FDA product labeling for 28 unique drug therapies.
-NGS-based CGP methodology is used in F1CDx to analyze 324 genes associated with cancer in solid tumor tissue.
-Known and likely pathogenic short variants, copy number alterations and select rearrangements as well as biomarkers including tumor mutational burden (TMB) and microsatellite instability (MSI), and in ovarian cancer, genomic loss of heterozygosity (gLOH) are reported with F1CDx.
-Included in a 2022 clinical and analytical validation were multiple comprehensive evaluations of F1CDx including limit of detection, limit of blank, precision and orthogonal concordance for short variants, copy number alterations, genomic rearrangements and select biomarkers.
+F1CDx is an FDA-approved panel that is used as a CDx test to help identify individuals who might benefit from treatment (in accordance with FDA product labeling) with over 20 unique drug therapies.
+NGS-based CGP is used in F1CDx to analyze 324 genes associated with cancer in solid tumor tissue.
+Known and likely pathogenic short variants, copy number alterations and select rearrangements as well as biomarkers including TMB and MSI, and in ovarian cancer, genomic loss of heterozygosity (gLOH) are reported with F1CDx.
+Included in a 2022 clinical and analytical validation were multiple comprehensive evaluations of F1CDx including limit of detection, limit of blank, precision, and orthogonal concordance for short variants, copy number alterations, genomic rearrangements and select biomarkers.
 This assay validation including over 30,000 test results added to the growing body of evidence supporting clinical utility of F1CDx for matching individuals with solid tumors to targeted treatments based on their tumor's genomic variations and biomarkers.
 (Milbury et al., 2022)